 Profile of the Lilac Shrub

 'Wedgewood Blue' attains a height at maturity of only 6 feet, with a spread equal to that.

 But the species plant can grow to be anywhere from eight to 20 feet high.
 Flower color for 'Wedgewood Blue' is lavender-blue, and the flowers are contained in thick clusters.
 But other types come in a variety of different colors such as white, burgundy, deep purple, and, of course, the namesake color, "lilac" (light purple).

 Blooming time is late spring.
 The leaves are dark green, but this shrub is grown first and foremost for the fragrance of its flowers and their beauty, not its foliage.
 The smell of their blossoms is one of the most unforgettable aromas of the plant world.

-It is beyond dispute that the outstanding quality of many of these plants is the smell of their flowers (we can only say "many," not "all," because not all types are equally fragrant; grow Syringa vulgaris when in doubt if smell is your main interest).
+It is beyond dispute that the outstanding quality of many of these plants is the smell of their flowers.
+However, not all types are equally fragrant; grow Syringa vulgaris when in doubt if the smell is your main interest.
 They are among the most fragrant flowers available to gardeners in cold climates.
-If you grew up smelling them every year as spring begins to yield to the warm nights of summer, then you are probably spoiled for life.

 Growing Tips: Planting, Care (Pruning, Etc.)

-Read this care tip if your lilacs are not flowering.
-Another problem growers frequently have with common lilacs is that they become too big as the years go by.
-This happens when you (and/or the prior landowner) have failed to stay ahead of their growth by pruning them.
-But the problem is fixable: Here is how to trim overgrown lilacs, which will also help rejuvenate them.
+If your lilacs are not flowering, there are some tricks you can try.
+A frequent problem growers have with common lilacs is that they become too big as the years go by.
+This happens when you (or the prior landowner) have failed to stay ahead of their growth by pruning them.
+But the problem is fixable by trimming the overgrown lilacs, which will also help rejuvenate them.